-Their dedication and perseverance ensured that this Neighbourhood Plan was been drawn up and guided through various consultations within the Parish and with other statutory consultees.
+Their dedication and perseverance have ensured that this Neighbourhood Plan has been drawn up and guided through various consultations within the Parish and with other statutory consultees.
 A version of the Plan, incorporating revisions made as a result of responses to these consultations, was then submitted for scrutiny by North Dorset District Council and an Independent Examiner which included further public consultation.

-The last step in preparing the Neighbourhood Plan was for the final version, incorporating the changes recommended by the Independent Examiner, to be approved by a referendum open to residents living in the parish on the 15th November 2018.
+The last step in preparing a Neighbourhood Plan is for the final version, incorporating the changes recommended by the Independent Examiner, to be approved by a referendum open to residents living in the parish in November 2018.